 You can shred old silicone into pieces using a kitchen grinder.
 If you’re recycling a small amount, you can use a blade or craft scissors to attain shredded silicone granules.

-The shape of the mold you create determines the shape of what your recycled silicone is.
+The shape of the mold you create determines the shape of your recycled silicone.
 You can make a silicone mold from any suitable material.
-You can simply use an existing material that has your desired shape as mold.
+You can simply use an existing material that has your desired shape as a mold.

 To make the recycling process more manageable, you can use silicone molding kits.
 There are many types of molding kits you can choose from.
 Simply choose one that fits your budget and suits the desired purpose.